 ‘Tallit’ was a long piece of cloth which was used by the Jewish at the time of attending ceremonial rituals and prayers.

-In the early 1800’s, say somewhere between 1801 and 1810, Chinese started showing interest in buying shawls which were made of silk.
+In the early 1800’s, say somewhere between 1801 and 1810, Chinese started showing interest in buying women’s wraps which were made of silk.
 They were named ‘Chinese Crepe Shawls’ and were very popular amidst the European and the Americans in the 1820’s for the extraordinary embroidery work on the silk shawls.

-These shawls were also exported to Spain all the way through the Manila port in the Philippines and were sold as ‘Matons de Manila’.
+A pashmina shawl was also exported to Spain all the way through the Manila port in the Philippines and were sold as ‘Matons de Manila’.
 These shawls became the main dressing of the Gypsies in Spain who were generally identified as ‘gitanas’.

 Russia was doing business with Persia in the 19th centuries.
-This dealing paved the way to the usage of the Persian shawls among the Russian women.
+This dealing paved the way to the usage of the Persian shawl among the Russian women.
 As a result, the weaving of shawl was established in Russia.
 The Persians used Kirman goats’ wool to manufacture the Persian shawls.
 These Persian shawls also included materials like cotton, wool, and silk to make the designing part of the shawl wonderful.
 The tradition of shawls in Russia was a combination of Asian and European ethnicity.